Ayana-Inria/CRFNet-RS/README.md

 # CRFNet-RS
-Fully Convolutional Network to Learn the Potentials of a CRF for the Semantic Segmentation of Remote Sensing Images
+A Deep Convolutional Network to Learn the Potentials of a CRF for the Semantic Segmentation of Remote Sensing Images

 ![screenshot](arch.PNG)